-Infill site - A site having at least 75% of its perimeter bordering sites that have been previously developed.
-For the puposes of this definition, a street or roadway does not constitute previously developed land.
+Infill site - A site having at least 75% of its perimeter bordering land that has been previously developed.
 Any fraction of the perimeter that borders waterfront will be excluded from the calculation.

 IECC - International Energy Conservation Code

 Invasive Plants - Plants that may be either indigenous or non-indigenous species or strains that are characteristically adaptable, aggressive, have a high reproductive capacity and tend to overrun the ecosystems in which they inhabit.